message-256/escpaper2/README.md

 # escpaper2
-this does essentially the same as escpaper 2. \
+this does essentially the same as escpaper. \
 but it isnt compatible and since i am a strong believer that tools are seperated by their behavior\
 it's a different repo with a slightly different name